 The M.S. degree program is designed to be flexible and to serve a variety of career objectives.
 Sample next steps for our alumni include:

 - Government agencies

 The application deadline is April 15 to begin the program in September.
 Applicants are expected to have a minimum cumulative GPA of 3.0 in major science courses (i.e. Biology, Biochemistry, Physiology, Chemistry, Physics).
-Applicants must submit a completed online application and fee, official transcripts from previous academic records, three letters of recommendation, and a statement of purpose.
+Applicants must submit a completed online application and fee, official transcripts from previous academic records, three letters of recommendation, a statement of purpose, and a personal statement.
 The GRE is not required.
 Applicants whose native language is not English must demonstrate English proficiency in accordance with Rackham Graduate School requirements.

 Apply at www.rackham.umich.edu/admissions

 The M.S. degree involves a mixture of coursework and independent research.
 Much of the coursework is the same as that taken by our Ph.D. students.
 The research component can be satisfied by either an independent laboratory research project or an in-depth literature survey of a topic of current pharmacological significance.

 If pursued full-time, the program takes twelve months.
 The 33-credit course load includes:

 - Principles of Pharmacology

 - Endocrine Pharmacology

 - Translational Pharmacology